ljgithub2016/learngit/readme.txt

-git is a version control system 20160830 git is opensource system under then GPL ceshi git tracks changes of files creating a new branch is quick and simple
+git is a version control system 20160830 git is a  opensource system under then GPL ceshi git tracks changes of files creating a new branch is quick and simple